Terms and conditions

 - Volunteering projects – with a registered charity or not-for-profit organisation (who invest back into the community)

-- Short term placements (internships)/project work – for current students to undertake as part of their course of study.
-This can be unpaid if students are being assessed and gaining academic credit for the placement/piece of work.
+- Short term placements (internships)/project work – for current students to undertake as part of their programme of study.

 Government policies and legislation